Covid-19 coronavirus: 13 new cases in NZ, no further deaths

 Those tests have all also returned negative results.

-Today in Auckland testing began at 8am at two supermarkets with the aim to collect 150 swabs at each site.
+Today in Auckland testing began at 8am at two supermarkets with the aim of collecting 150 swabs at each site.

 There are 20 people in hospital with Covid-19.